lmcrean/research-enterprise-codebases/README.md

 ## 🙏 Acknowledgments

 - GitHub API for providing comprehensive repository data
+- ITJobswatch.co.uk for UK IT Market Data
-- All the amazing open-source projects analyzed in this study
+- All the open-source projects analyzed in this study
-- Automated with ❤️ using GitHub Actions
+- Automated using GitHub Actions